davidhay25/actnow/input/pagecontent/index.md

 As such it describes an actual implementation based around a generic FHIR server, rather than a definition of how interoperability works between systems in a particular domain.
 It is accompanied by a [Reference Implementation](reference-implementation.html) - an example solution intended to validate the design and make the design more approachable to system implementers.

+Details of the server requirements are found in the [CapabilityStatement](CapabilityStatement-AnCapabilityStatement.html) - though note that there are some details - like the requirement for transaction updates using conditional update - that are not reflected here.

 It is intended that the guide will help inform the choice of architectural components needed for a production grade deployment, as well as the requirements for vendors supplying data to the system.

 ### Tabs in the guide